 Tristan and his team try very hard to work with technology and content that is on par with that of professional developers.
 They all firmly believe that working with current and cutting-edge technology is essential to their education.
 The decision to work on DirectX11 content was a big step, and a cautious one.
 When they first introduced DirectX11 features, like image-based reflections, they really saw the game take shape and its graphical quality improve.
 Play Testing.
 When Autonomous Games began the project, the team knew it would be "The second success was in our ability to have important to frequently play test the content created to ensure the quality level remained high.
-Multiplayer games, in particular, need to have a lot of involvement of other players to appropriately test.
-They considered the process quite a challenge.
-'We received two major boosts for our ability to test the game, thanks to UAT," says Tristan.
+Multiplayer games, in particular, need to have a lot of involvement of other players to sionals use.
+One of the best project successes appropriately test.
+They considered the process guite a challenge.
+"We received two major boosts for our ability to test the game, thanks to UAT," says Tristan.
 The IT department provided us with a section of the school's server, allowing us to host games and play together.
 This was extremely beneficial and allowed us to really experience the game properly, making it much easier for us to improve the quality of the content.
 Since then, we have used the server to host our own webpage, set up a file transfer system, and generally improve our workflow."
+ODOM KEO, WHO GRADUATED IN DECEMBER, DID AN AMAZING JOB OF CREATING CHARACTER CONCEPTS THAT ALLOWED US TO VISUALIZE THE CHARACTER DESIGNS AND REALLY PUSH THE PLAYER MODELS & FACTIONS TO THE NEXT LEVEL OF QUALITY.